 This answer dovetails with the answer above.
 During this same period in history, you never knew when you might encounter someone that intended to do you harm.
 When two men approached, they would stretch out their right hand and grasp each other’s forearm.
 Most males wore a sword, and this sword was worn on the left hip.
 This allowed a right-handed man to easily draw his sword from the left side of his body.
 Imagine if, upon greeting, two men were grasping each other’s right arms, this would render that arm useless.
 Neither man would be able to draw his sword.
 When encountering another person, grabbing arms became a way of greeting and to state in unspoken words, “I come in peace.”
 Today, we continue this tradition of greeting by shaking hands, and we use our right hand for the simple reason that most of the world is right-handed.

 Why does a man tip his hat?

 Again, we are dealing with the same time-period.
 When a knight wore his armor, you could not see his face.
-We learn much about a person by looking into their eyes, and keeping the eyes hidden allows for secrecy (thus the reason some poker players wear sunglasses when playing).
+We learn much about a person by looking into their eyes, and keeping the eyes hidden allows for secrecy (thus the reason some poker players wear sunglasses during a game).
 A knight, to show he meant no harm, would raise the visor on his helmet when greeting another person to reveal his eyes and face.
 By showing his identity, this communicated he came in peace.
 This act of courtesy became a sign of greeting.
 The same gesture moved into military ranks in future centuries.
 The hand movement a soldier uses to salute replicates the same formation a knight used when raising his face shield.
 Pretend you are wearing a knight’s helmet, and mimic raising the visor to allow someone else to see your eyes.
 As you can see, you have just performed the modern military salute.
 The tipping of a civilian hat is a historical progression from the knight raising his visor and the soldier saluting.
 It is a sign of greeting.